 Startup programs are applications that automatically launch when you start your computer.
 While some of these programs may be necessary for your system to function properly, others may be unnecessary and can consume system resources, including disk usage.
 Disabling unnecessary startup programs can help improve system performance and reduce high disk usage.

-- Open the Task Manager by pressing the Ctrl + Shift + Esc keys on your keyboard simultaneously.
+Press Ctrl + Shift + Esc on your keyboard to open the Task Manager.

 STEP 5: Use Device Manager to find hardware issues